alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

 ## Apps Performance

 Inspired by this video, I tried using [ports](https://docs.freebsd.org/en/books/handbook/ports/#ports-using), but I can't say for sure if they provide any performance improvements compared to installing from packages (pkg install).
+If you know the answer for sure, please send me a message at the bottom of the article.

 <div class="relative w-full pt-[56.25%]">
   <iframe